nvim-lualine/lualine.nvim/README.md

 `lualine.nvim` requires neovim 0.5

 ## Contributing
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing.

-You can check [this](https://github.com/hoob3rt/lualine.nvim/projects/3) out if you want to see what is currently being worked on.

 Feel free to create an issue/pr if you want to see anything else implemented.

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before opening a pr.

 ## Screenshots
 Here is a preview of how lualine can look like.